jonathas/jonathas.github.io/_posts/2023-11-22-optimizing-data-access-database-indexes.md

 ## What are Database Indexes?

 At its core, a database index is a data structure that provides a faster way to locate rows in a table based on the values in one or more columns.
 Imagine a well-organized library where books are arranged by genres or authors.
-This way or organizing them significantly accelerates the process of finding a specific book.
+This way of organizing them significantly accelerates the process of finding a specific book.
 In a similar way, a database index works as a roadmap, guiding the database engine to the relevant rows in a table.

 Most database indexes utilize a B-tree (balanced tree) structure.
 This structure allows for efficient insertion, deletion, and search operations.
 Each entry in the index is a key-value pair, with the key representing the indexed column(s) and the value pointing to the corresponding row in the table.